Les Whitten: "Free Les Whitten"

 In 1973, FBI agents arrested Whitten and Hank Adams as they helped load stolen government documents into his car, earlier taken from the Bureau of Indian Affairs by Native American activists after the Trail of Broken Treaties protest and occupation of the BIA offices.
 Whitten faced indictment in a First Amendment and ten years in jail.
 Reporters in Washington wore "Free Les Whitten" buttons; Herblock drew a political cartoon about him.

 To secure a government witness for Whitten, Jack Anderson asked Interior Secretary Rogers Morton to "slip me some confidential memos on what you've done" against Native Americans.
 Secretary Morton complied: Anderson told Whitten, "If this ever comes to trial we're going to have a heck of a witness for your defense."

 The National Suggestion Box

 In 1975, Whitten and Anderson started another project, called "The National Suggestion Box", headed by Marty Devolites.
-From offices in Washington, D.C., it conducted on-the-ground research on topics suggested by the general public then investigated by researchers on staff, including Joanne Patti Munisteri.
+From offices in Washington, D.C., it conducted on-the-ground research on topics suggested by the general public then investigated by researchers on staff, including Joanne Munisteri.
 Reports were culled from its research for short spots on the Good Morning America television show and other media Anderson was responsible for in print, radio and television.